 The Meriwether Lewis National Monument sits on the Tennessee portion of the Natchez Trace managed by the National Park Service.
-The grounds, trails, facilities and campsite are kept in impeccable condition by the dedicated staff.
+The grounds, trails, facilities, and campsite are kept in impeccable condition by the dedicated staff.
 There is an information center (open seasonally, you can get hours of operation by clicking here) where you can learn about the Natchez Trace and Meriwether Lewis, one of America’s great explorers.

 Being part of the National Park Service really gives you a strong feeling of security and competence to the dry camping experience.